Catel/Catel.Docs/src/vnext/content/reference/Catel.Core/Catel/Data/IModel.md

 This interface defines all the non-generic interfaces that the [ModelBase](#) class implements.

 ## Properties

 ### IsDirty

 Gets a value indicating whether this object is dirty.

 ### IsInEditSession

-Gets a value indicating whether the object is currently in an edit session, started by the BeginEdit method.
+Gets a value indicating whether the object is currently in an edit session, started by the method.

 ### KeyName

 Gets the name of the object.
 By default, this is the name of the inherited class.

 ## Methods